carbon-language/carbon-lang/llvm/docs/Coroutines.rst

 Overview:
 """""""""

 The '``llvm.coro.begin``' intrinsic returns an address of the coroutine frame.

 Arguments:
 """"""""""

-The first argument is a pointer to a block of memory in which coroutine frame may use if memory for the coroutine frame needs to be allocated dynamically.
+The first argument is a pointer to a block of memory where coroutine frame will be stored.

 The second argument provides information on the alignment of the memory returned by the allocation function and given to `coro.begin` by the first argument.
 If